HaochongYANG/HaochongYANG.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my personal website!
 My name is Haochong, but you can also call me by my preferred name Rogers for simplicity.

 I'm currently pursuing an Honours Bachelor of Science in Statistics and Computer Science at the University of Toronto.
 My research experience spans multiple cutting-edge projects, including enhancing machine learning models for mental health prediction and exploring the quantitative classification of single cells DNA data.